2010s in fashion: Boho braids and buns

 In the mid-2010s, intricate braid styles hit their peak, with crown braids, fishtails, halo braids, and Dutch braids inspired by the Hunger Games' Katniss Everdeen becoming mainstays at festivals and weddings.
 Messy top knots and high buns also remained fashionable, especially when worn loose or with face-framing strands.

 Natural hair and protective styles

 The natural hair movement gained widespread momentum from 2012 to 2016.
 African-American, Black Canadian, and Afro-Caribbean British women increasingly embraced natural afro-textured hair through twist-outs, afros, and dreadlocks, moving away from chemical straightening.
 Box braids, Fulani braids, and cornrows surged in popularity partially due to their adoption by celebrities like Zoë Kravitz and Beyoncé.
 By 2016, the adoption of cornrows (“boxer braids”) by some white women sparked debates over cultural appropriation.

 Late 2010s (2017–2019)

 Middle parts and bone straight hair

+TV anchor Cassidy Hubbarth wearing a high sock bun in 2018.

 By the end of the decade, sleek, bone-straight hair regained dominance, often styled with center parts and a “glass” finish.
 The look was particularly popular in Britain and on red carpets, fueled by celebrity stylists and the rise of the flat ironed “Instagram hair.”
+Heigh focused hairstyles such as messy buns and sock buns continued to see prevalence until the end of the decade.